rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 #### Docking areas
   - For dock-area and launch-tube, the connection points indicated need to also be assigned a macro in the ships macro.

+#### Turrets
+  - Turrets can be placed down however you like.
+  - Prevent mixing of diffrent size turrets in the same group.
+  - Turrets can be mixed with engines and or shields

+#### Fixed Weapons
+  - Fixed weapons (like engines) cannot have a rotation and will always point forward even if you indicate one.
+  - Fixed weapons MUST NOT be in a group.
+  - TODO: Text fixed weapon size mixing.

 </details>

 ### Assigning things in the ships macro